qua-platform/quam/docs/components/channels.md

 Each analog [Channel][quam.components.channels.Channel] corresponds to an element in QUA, whereas the digital channel is part of an analog channel.

-These channel combinations cover most use cases, although there are exceptions (input-only channels and single-output, IQ-input channels) which will be implemented in a subsequent QuAM release.
+These channel combinations cover most use cases, although there are exceptions (input-only channels and single-output, IQ-input channels) which will be implemented in a subsequent QUAM release.
 If you need such channels, please create a [Github issue](https://github.com/qua-platform/quam/issues).

 ## Analog Output Channels